MattFLPe/MattFLPe/README.md

 <br>
 ➥ I like reading in general, studying STEM topics, exercising and discovering new things.
 <br>
-➥ I don't have many goals, I just want to improve everyday and also contribute positively to the world.
+➥ I just want to improve everyday and also contribute positively to the world.
 <br>

 ## 📫 Contact me: